SMSF lending

 The legislation prohibits SMSFs from entering new limited recourse borrowing arrangements (LRBAs) for residential property.
 It was introduced as a condition of Greens Senate support for the CGT and negative gearing overhaul contained in the same Bill.

 Existing residential LRBAs are grandfathered.
-The trigger for that protection is the date of the acquisition arrangement - contract exchange - not the date of settlement.
+The trigger for that protection is the date of the acquisition arrangement, contract exchange, not the date of settlement.
 A residential LRBA where contracts were exchanged before commencement is protected even if settlement occurs after that date.

 | LRBA type | From around 10 August 2026 |